peteroupc/peteroupc.github.io/randomfunc.md

       end
     END METHOD

-If the RNG outputs **integers 0 or greater and less than a positive integer that's a power of two**, such as random bits, random bytes, or random values of a given number of bits, then `RNDINT(maxInclusive)` can be implemented as follows.
+If the underlying RNG outputs **integers 0 or greater and less than a positive integer that's a power of two**, such as random bits, random bytes, or random values of a given number of bits, then `RNDINT(maxInclusive)` can be implemented as follows.
 In the pseudocode below, `MODULUS` is the RNG's modulus, and `MODBITS` is the number of bits, minus 1, used to represent the modulus.
 For example:

 - If the RNG outputs random 32-bit integers, `MODULUS` is 2<sup>32</sup> and `MODBITS` is 32.
 - If the RNG outputs random 8-bit bytes, `MODULUS` is 256 and `MODBITS` is 8.